 - Supplementary tables, charts, figures and photographs;

 - Up to five publications from the past five years, relevant to the submission.
 A listing of links of up to five publications is also acceptable;

 - Certificate of Completion for the sex- and gender-based analysis training modules for the NPA:

 - After completing the appropriate training module that applies to the research project, you will receive a Certificate of Completion that you will save and upload under other.

 - N.B.
 The certificate is issued as a secured document; however, you must upload a copy of the certificate (e.g. print screen) as an unsecured PDF file in order to successfully append the document.
-Scan documents and photocopies are acceptable.
+Scanned documents and photocopies are acceptable.

 Task 8: Apply to Priority Announcements/Funding Pools (Optional)

 Priority Announcements/Funding Pools offer additional sources of funding for highly rated and competitive applications that are relevant to specific CIHR Institute and Initiative research priority areas or mandates.
 For requirements on individual Priority Announcements/Funding Pools you must refer to the “Funds Available” and "How to Apply" sections of the Priority Announcements Funding Opportunity.
 The “How to Apply” section will indicate if additional information is required.

 To apply for funding through a Priority Announcement/Funding Pool, you must select the Priority Announcement/Funding Pool title from the list, as well as the Relevant Research Area(s) addressed by the proposal, then press “Save”.
 If a relevance form is required, a text box will appear.